How Long Does it Take to Learn a New Language?

 Category I languages, which the FSI describes as closely related to English, include Afrikaans, Danish, Dutch, French, Italian, Norwegian, Portuguese, Romanian, Spanish, and Swedish.
 If the FSI designations are accurate, these languages would require the least amount of time to learn.
 For a person interested in learning a foreign language reasonably well for instrumental purposes, like course credit, one of these languages might be a good choice.

-Category II is described as similar to English, and this category only includes German.
+Category II languages are similar to English, and this category only includes German.
 Category III, described as languages with differences from English.
 And Category IV are languages with significant differences, include long lists of languages from Eastern Europe, Southeast Asia, Southern Asia, and Africa.

 The most difficult languages, in Category V, are Arabic, Cantonese, Mandarin, Japanese, and Korean.
 According to FSI estimates, these five languages can take as much as four times longer to learn than those in Category I.